Kingxukai/linux/Documentation/dev-tools/coccinelle.rst

 Controlling Which Files are Processed by Coccinelle
 ---------------------------------------------------

-By default the entire kernel source tree is checked.
+By default the woke entire kernel source tree is checked.

 To apply Coccinelle to a specific directory, ``M=`` can be used.
 For example, to check drivers/net/wireless/ one may write::